AlexTISYoung/snipar/docs/guide.rst

 If the genetic map positions (in cM) are provided in the .bim file (if using .bed formatted genotypes), the script will use these.
 Alternatively, the *--map* argument allows the user to specify a genetic map in the same format as used by SHAPEIT (https://mathgen.stats.ox.ac.uk/genetics_software/shapeit/shapeit.html#formats).
-If no genetic map is provided, then the deCODE sex-averaged map on Hg19 coordinates (Halldorsson, Bjarni V., et al. "Characterizing mutagenic effects of recombination through a sequence-level genetic map."
+If no genetic map is provided, then the deCODE sex-averaged map on GRCh38 coordinates (Halldorsson, Bjarni V., et al. "Characterizing mutagenic effects of recombination through a sequence-level genetic map."
 Science 363.6425 (2019).), which is distributed as part of *snipar*, will be used.

 The HMM employs a genotyping error model that requires a genotyping error probability parameter.
 By default, the algorithm will estimate the per-SNP genotyping error probability from Mendelian errors observed in parent-offspring pairs.
-However, if your data does not contain any genotyped parent-offspring pairs, then you will need to supply a genotyping error probability to ibd.py.
+However, if your data does not contain any genotyped parent-offspring pairs, then you will need to supply a genotyping error probability.
 If you have no external information on the genotyping error rate in your data, using a value of 1e-4 has worked well when applied to typical genotyping array data.